aiter/aiter.github.io/_posts/2020-12-05-github-community.md

 * Automation drives productivity gains and imporoves developer experience.
 * Open source is a greate escape when everyone s stuck at home
 * Developer activity highlights the importance of flexibility and personal solutions

+### Take action

+* Manage your energy.(working from home)
+* Be flexible to find unique solutions for the best outcomes.
+* Use automation and small pull requests to ship better code faster.
+* Embrace and support collaboration and open source.